Toyota Corolla (E210): Australia

-The Corolla Hatchback was launched in Australia on 7 August 2018, while the Corolla saloon went on sale on 26 November 2019.
-Both the hatchback and saloon are available in three trim levels: Ascent Sport, SX and ZR.
+The Corolla hatchback was launched in Australia on 7 August 2018, while the Corolla saloon went on sale on 26 November 2019.
+Both are available in three trim levels: Ascent Sport, SX and ZR.
 All variants are powered by a 2.0-litre engine.
 The 6-speed manual transmission is only available as standard on the base model Ascent Sport, while automatic CVT is optional for the Ascent Sport and standard on the mid-level SX and top-of-the-line ZR.
 The 1.8-litre engine with hybrid drivetrain is also available for all trim levels except the ZR trim of the Corolla saloon.

 All the Australian Corolla hatchbacks and saloons come with seven SRS Airbags, Lane Departure Alert, Vehicle Stability Control (VSC), Traction Control, Hill-start Assist Control and Active Cornering Assist.
 The base model with manual transmission is equipped with High-speed Active Cruise Control, while all the CVT models have All-speed Active Cruise Control.
 The SX and ZR have dual zone air-conditioning and wireless phone charger.
 The ZR comes with standard heated front sports front bucket seats, intelligent ambient illumination, auto-dimming rear view mirror, eight-speaker JBL audio system and 18-inch alloy wheels.

+Sales of purely petrol-powered Corolla hatchbacks were discontinued in March 2024, shifting the hatchback lineup to hybrids only, with the exception of the GR Corolla.
+The Corolla saloon continued to be offered in purely petrol-powered variants until January 2025, and the range is now only offered with hybrid powertrains.

+As of November 2025, all Corolla models are automatic only, excluding the high performance GR Corolla.
+The hatchback is offered in 3 trim levels which are Ascent Sport, SX & ZR.
+The sedan is only offered in Ascent Sport & SX trim.

 New Zealand

-The Corolla Hatchback is available in GX, SX and ZR trims with options for petrol or hybrid models for each.
-The petrol and Hybrid models all share the same engine for each of their respective power plants.
+The Corolla Hatchback is available in GX, SX and ZR trims with options for hybrid or purely petrol models for each.
+The hybrid and purely petrol models all share the same engine for each of their respective power plants.
 All are equipped with CVT transmission.

+The sales of purely petrol-powered Corollas in New Zealand were discontinued in July 2022, shifting the lineup to hybrid-powered models only, with the exception of the GR Corolla performance hatch.